mrjex/Machine-Learning-Clustering-System/README.md

 ## Overview

-This project, developed during my exchange semester in Italy (October 2024 - January 2025), demonstrates the application of advanced machine learning techniques for customer segmentation.
-The system analyzes a complex dataset comprising 2,240 customer profiles across 29 dimensions, with clustering algorithms to uncover meaningful patterns and customer segments.
+This project, developed for *Ca' Foscari* in *Venice, Italy* (fall 2024), demonstrates the application of machine learning techniques for customer segmentation.
+The system analyzes a dataset comprising 2,240 customer profiles across 29 dimensions, with clustering algorithms to uncover meaningful patterns and customer segments.

 ## Key Features